huy310304/SAT-score-prediction/README.md

 ## Features
-- **PyTorch Neural Network:** Developed a multi-layers neural network architecture using PyTorch for SAT score prediction.
+- **PyTorch Neural Network:** Developed a multi-layer neural network architecture using PyTorch for SAT score prediction.

 - **Data Preprocessing:** Implemented comprehensive data preprocessing techniques such as binary splitting and Principal component analysis (PCA) to handle missing values, outliers, and feature scaling.

-- **Hyperparameter Tuning:** Conducted 100+ hyperparameter fine-tuning to optimize the model's performance and achieve an accuracy of 90%.
+- **Hyperparameter Tuning and Model Design:** Conducted 100+ hyperparameter fine-tuning and different neural network models, loss function, optimizer, and learning rate scheduler to optimize the model's performance and achieve an accuracy of 90% in [sat_regression_final](.regression/sat_regression_final.py).

 - **Advanced Activation Functions:** Utilized advanced activation functions, such as Leaky ReLU, to enhance model training and convergence.